Chapter 5

 POSTERIOR POSITION OF THE MANDIBULAR CORPUS

-The redirection of the growth of the mandibular corpus more downward and backward has shifted it into the space needed for the pharyngeal airway, which evokes a strong reflex reaction in the postural muscles, which also affects craniofacial growth by the light steady forces of postural tonus.
+The redirection of the growth of the mandibular corpus more downward and backward has shifted it into the space needed for the pharyngeal airway, which evokes a reflex reaction in the postural muscles, which also affects craniofacial growth, because light steady forces, like the steady forces of postural tonus, shape bones.
 The pharyngeal airway is bounded in front and on both sides by the mandible and in back by the cervical spine.
 To maintain adequate airway passage through it, neuromuscular reflexes control the resting tensions of all the muscle of the area in the service of airway preservation.
 These airway protective reflexes controlling the jaw muscles (especially the superior lateral pterygoids, the genioglossus, and the geniohyoids) keep the mandible protruded as far as needed to permit breathing.
 After orthognathic surgery to retrude the front of the mandible for esthetic reasons, muscle resting postures still maintain a constant minimal distance between the back of the hyoid bone and the posterior pharyngeal wall.
 In some instances, the base of the tongue actually moves forward as the front of the mandible is moved backward.
 Muscular adaptations occur all the way down to the level of the clavicle.

 ADAPTIVE TONGUE POSTURES

 The tongue will acquire whatever shape and posture it needs to maintain a patent airway.
-In monkeys with blocked airways, it responds by resting very low in the mouth.
+In monkeys with blocked airways, it responds by resting very low in the mouth to maintain an oral airway passage.
 In modern humans with narrow palates or strained bites, it often acquires a resting posture interposed between the teeth in order to provide a cushioned platform against which the mandible can rest while maintaining a patent airway.
-When the tongue is interposed between the upper and lower jawbones in resting posture, it changes the direction of growth of the midface and the surrounding facial structures.
-They no longer follow the mandibular corpus.

 CHANGE IN ORBITAL SHAPE

-The rotation of the mandibular corpus down and back affects the sides of the face, which may have affected the shapes acquired by the bony orbits and thereby also the shapes of the eyeballs.
-The orbits are comprised on their lower and inner (medial) aspects by membrane bones of the midface and on their roofs by a plate of membrane bones that gets pushed forward by growth of the anterior part of the cranial base.
+The longer and narrower orbits make the eyeballs also longer and narrower.
 The intimate relationship between orbit shape and eyeball shape is suggested by the correlation between their relative volumes.
 One researcher commented, “Analysis of the orbit, eye, and spherical equivalent refractive error (SER) reveals a strong relationship between relative size of the eye within the orbit and the severity of myoptic refractive error.
 An orbit/eye ratio of 3 for females and 3.5 for males (or an eye that occupies approximately 34% and 29% of the orbit, respectively), designates a clear threshold at which myopia develops, and becomes progressively worse as the eye continues to occupy a greater proportion of the orbital cavity.
 These results indicate that relative size of the eye within the orbit is an important factor in the development of myopia, and suggests that individuals with large eyes in small orbits lack space for adequate development of ocular tissues, leading to compression and distortion of the lithesome globe within the confines of the orbital walls.”
 (97)

 FORWARD HEAD POSTURE